arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Add a title
 plt.title('Box plot of released_year')
 ```
+Result:

 ![Screen Shot 2024-11-07 at 12 38 30 AM](https://github.com/user-attachments/assets/4c2325cb-6063-4310-8ea3-a5f98b241df9)

+>Based on the plot, there are outliers around the 1940s and below.

 Box plot of artist_count:
 ```ruby